 Tent stakes are used to keep a tent in place and anchored to the ground and are a vital part of ensuring a good night’s sleep while out on the trail camping.

-Without proper stakes, your tent may flap in the wind or collapse during bad weather.
+Your tent may flap in the wind without proper stakes or collapse during bad weather.

 If you are looking to find the best tents for thru-hiking, check out my guide here, if you are looking for gear in general, I have a perfect page here allowing you to focus on any specific gear item.